Which author photo do you like best?

 Author’s Journey

-Eight months ahead of publication may seem early to need an author photo, but there are so many more steps to publishing beyond simply writing (and revising X 10) your best, most compelling version of a book than I ever dreamed.
-Delivering the photo to my publisher by the end of the week is part of my editorial schedule.
-For this step, a She Writes Press designer is reformatting the MS Word double-spaced version that I submitted into its 5.5 X 8.5-inch book format, which are called First Pages.
+Eight months before publication may seem early to need an author photo, but delivering mine to my publisher by the end of the week (5/8 Friday) is part of my editorial schedule.
+At the moment, a She Writes Press interior designer is reformatting the MS Word double-spaced version into its 5.5 X 8.5-inch book layout, which are called First Pages.
+Authors then scrutinize their First Pages for typos and formatting issues, but at that point we can’t make big changes that would throw off the formatting or pagination.

 Upcoming Event, May 9, Saturday 10:30 AM